 it is pretty easy to replicate this issue, it is just needed to "insist" a bit.
 Here two screencast, that as some point show that after removing a shape and re-adding it features are lost!

 The second show also a possible bug in the "split features" tool.

-#23 Updated by Giovanni Manghi almost 5 years ago
+#23 Updated by Giovanni Manghi about 5 years ago

 - Status changed from Feedback to Closed